amclark42/so-youre-planning-to-vote-2020/README.md

 With so many people voting by mail this year, **no one will know the outcome of the election for weeks**.

 * Many states are scrambling to put infrastructure in place to process so many the paper ballots.
-* Some states can’t legally count mail-in ballots until Election Day. ([National Conference of State Legislatures](https://www.ncsl.org/research/elections-and-campaigns/absentee-and-mail-voting-policies-in-effect-for-the-2020-election.aspx))
+* Some states can’t legally count mail-in ballots until Election Day. ([NCSL](https://www.ncsl.org/research/elections-and-campaigns/absentee-and-mail-voting-policies-in-effect-for-the-2020-election.aspx))
 * States that allow ballots to be postmarked by Election Day will have to count ballots as they arrive, within a set timeframe. ([FiveThirtyEight](https://projects.fivethirtyeight.com/how-to-vote-2020/))

 Beyond the logistics of voting during the Covid-19 pandemic, there’s also the reality of voting under the Trump administration: